ambrosiogabe/MathAnimation/README.md

 #### Setting up Environment for OpenAL

 To compile OpenAL on windows, I'll be using cmake and MSVC.
-You can change use a different build system if you like, just ensure that at the end you have two directories for a release and debug version of freetype at the locations:
+You can change use a different build system if you like, just ensure that at the end you have two directories for a release and debug version of OpenAL at the locations:

 ```bash
 ./Animations/vendor/openal/build/Debug/OpenAL32.dll